FigCapsHF/FigCapsHF.github.io/source/GettingStarted.rst

 Retrieving the dataset
 ===================================================================================================================

-The benchmark dataset can be downloaded from `here <https://figshare.com/ndownloader/files/41222934>`_ manually or by running the following commands
+The benchmark dataset can be downloaded from `here <https://figshare.com/ndownloader/files/41222934>`_ (8.34 GB) manually or by running the following commands

 .. code-block::